commercetools/commercetools-docs-kit/packages/gatsby-transformer-raml/README.md

 ### Available Plugin Options

 - `includeApis`: This is a list of the names each API specifications directory located in `./src/api-specs`.
 Only APIs listed here will be available on the website.
-- `movePropertiesToTop`: This is the list of API type properties that must be sorted to the top.
+- `moveTypePropertiesToTop`: This is the list of API type properties that must be sorted to the top.
-- `movePropertiesToBottom`: This is the list of API type properties that must be sorted to the bottom.
+- `moveTypePropertiesToBottom`: This is the list of API type properties that must be sorted to the bottom.
+- `moveEndpointQueryParametersToTop`: This is the list of endpoint query parameters that must be sorted to the top.
+- `moveEndpointQueryParametersToBottom`: This is the list of endpoint query parameters that must be sorted to the bottom.

 Example `gatsby-config.js` content: